 Real estate taxes are taxes paid on land and any permanent fixtures, like buildings.
 Property taxes are a broader term that covers any tax assessed on personal property, including cars and boats.

-When selling a property, taxes can be a complex issue, and it is important to have an experienced real estate agent who can guide you through the process.
-A good agent can explain the tax implications of selling your property and help you navigate tax-related paperwork.
+Taxes can be complex when selling a property, but an experienced real estate agent can guide you through the process.
+A good agent will explain the tax implications of selling your property and help you navigate tax-related paperwork.

 To learn more about selling your home, visit our Home Seller Resources >